-

 If the pilot light is noisy, there may be an obstruction in its tube.

-To fix this issue, you can try blowing out the obstruction with a can of compressed air or cleaning it with a flashlight and pipe cleaners.
+To fix this issue, you can try blowing out the obstruction with a can of compressed air.
+You can also clean it with a flashlight and pipe cleaners.
 If that doesn’t work, you can flush out the obstruction with water.

 Blowing Out Blockage

-If the noise comes from somewhere inside your appliance, you might need to blow out the blockage using a can of compressed air.
-Make sure to use caution and wear safety goggles when doing this so as not to damage your appliance further.
+If the noise comes from somewhere inside your fireplace, you might need to blow out the blockage.
+Use a can of compressed air.
+Make sure to use caution and wear safety goggles when doing this.
+This prevents further damage to your fireplace.

 Cleaning

-If cleaning up around your pilot light doesn’t work, you might have to take things one step further by trying to clean it using a flashlight and pipe cleaners.
-Be very careful not to damage anything while performing this task; use moderate force only if necessary.
+If cleaning up around your pilot light doesn’t work, you might have to take things one step further.
+Try cleaning it using a flashlight and pipe cleaners.
+Be very careful not to damage anything while performing this task.
+Use moderate force only if necessary.

 Flushing Out Obstruction With Water